luderibeiro/luderibeiro/README-en.md

 ## Hello, how are you?
-This is the personal profile of Lude Ribeiro, FullStack Dev (Backend Focus - Python/Django)
+This is the personal profile of Lude Ribeiro, FullStack Dev (Mainly Backend - Python/Django)

 **Prefere ler em português?
 Clique [aqui](README.md)**